erterdterxtwerferqq-sys/Luna-Interface-Suite/Documentation.md

 #### Setting Up Configuration Tab
 Create the config section that uses our Flag System Technology to save your configurations
-> [!WARNING]
-> Until Future Releases, The Config Section Must Be Placed At The VERY BOTTOM of your ENTIRE script for Autoload to work.
 ```lua
 Tab:BuildConfigSection() -- Tab Should be the name of the tab you are adding this section to.
 ```
+> [!TIP]
+> Add `Luna:LoadAutoloadConfig` At very bottom of your code. this will load your users' autoloaded config

 ### Credits

 Main Developers: